Menu Close

 5.1 Western Region CPI (Year-on-Year)

-In January 2026, the year-on-year headline inflation of the Western region increased to 6.86 percent.
+In February 2026, the year-on-year headline inflation of the Western region increased to 6.92 percent, driven by increase in both Food and Non-food indices.

 5.2 Western Region CPI (Month-on-Month)